4tikhonov/cord19-metadata/README.md

 # CORD-19 Common Preprocessing Module
-This module was created to get CORD-19 papers metadata synchronized in MongoDB and Elasticsearch and converted to various bibliographic standards (MARC21, etc).
+This module was created to get CORD-19 papers synchronized in MongoDB and Elasticsearch and get its metadata converted to various bibliographic standards (MARC21, etc).

 ## CORD-19 collection
 * Download the original collection from [Kaggle](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge)